bnnm/wwiser/doc/WWISER.md

 - switch objects may define transition points (may with helper .wems) when one value changes to other (only generates .txtp per state without transitions)
 - playlist object may define custom transition points between segments
-- songs that dynamically silence songs just play all at once (crossfades with RTPCs in Devil May cry 5, states that set -96db volume in Metal Gear Rising, etc)
+- songs that dynamically silence songs may play all at once (crossfades with RTPCs in Devil May cry 5, states that set -96db volume in Metal Gear Rising, etc)
-  - manually set `#@volume 0.0` to unneeded `.wem`
 - sounds that don't use `.wem` but midi or a plugin (like tone generator) play silence
 - multiple play actions with probability (ex. play A 100% of the time + play B 50% of the time) just play all actions